tranviethung150905-maker/Facial-Emotion-Recognition-using-Convolutional-Neural-Networks-Team-project-/README.md

 ## My Contribution

 - Developed and evaluated a custom CNN model for facial emotion recognition, achieving approximately 60% test accuracy.
-- Compared the custom CNN with a VGG19 transfer learning model developed by a team member, then selected the VGG19 model for further optimization and fine-tuning.
+- Compared my custom CNN with a VGG19 transfer learning model developed by a team member, then selected the VGG19 model for further optimization and fine-tuning.
 - Replaced offline augmentation with online augmentation to increase training data variability without creating additional image instances.
 - Identified and removed duplicate images using image hash value comparison to improve dataset quality.
 - Performed progressive fine-tuning by first unfreezing deeper VGG19 layers and subsequently unfreezing all convolutional blocks, using a smaller learning rate for further training.